citizenmatt/resharper-devguide/Platform/Lifetime/CaseStudy.md

 # Case Study

-> **INFO** This topic refers to the implementation of the Extension Manager for ReSharper 8.
+> **NOTE** This topic refers to the implementation of the Extension Manager for ReSharper 8.
 This implementation has changed for ReSharper 9 and no longer matches this description.
 However, the described behaviour is still a very valid usage of the `Lifetime` classes.

 `Lifetime` is a very powerful concept.
 Normal usage is very straight forward, either by adding a simple callback, or passing it to an API.
 Generally speaking, this is how it will be used day to day.